LGCM-OpenSource/GARSA/README.md

 ## Polygenic Risk Score - PRS

 >**Warning**
->**This step requires an independent dataset from the one used in the GWAS step -- Please provide it with the flag --indep_pop**
+>**This step requires an independent dataset from the one used in the GWAS step**
 >To generate the Principal component analysis to use in this step, please refer to the [PCA module](#pca-module)
+>Also reamember to check if the rsIDs in your independent dataset are the same as the one from GWAS

+>**Warning**
+>**Alongside the already independent population provided for PRS it is necessary a third one for validation**
+>If not provided, GARSA will use the same popualtion for testing and validation causing *over-fitting*
+>Also reamember to check if the rsIDs in your valdiation dataset are the same as the one from PRS
+>The user can annotate both datasets using the [update_rsID](#update-rsids-module-update_rsid) moduel

 >**Warning**
 >This step creates a storage demanding file with extension *.bk*